Southern Charm: Season 6

+Season 7

 Season seven was announced on September 24, 2020, and premiered on October 29, 2020.
-Filming of the seventh season was paused in spring 2020 due to the COVID-19 pandemic.
+Filming started early 2020 and paused in the spring due to the COVID-19 pandemic.
+Filming wrapped July 2020.
 In May 2020, it was confirmed that Cameran Eubanks, Naomie Olindo, and Chelsea Meissner would not be returning to the show for the seventh season.
 In August 2020, Eliza Limehouse confirmed that she too was departing the series ahead of season seven.
 Leva Bonaparte, Madison LeCroy, and John Pringle were introduced as series regulars, joining Conover, Rose, Dennis, and Kroll in the main cast.
+In October 2020, Thomas Ravenel revealed that he filmed a scene with Kathryn Dennis.
+The reunion was taped on December 10, 2020.

+Season 8

-Season 8 premiered on June 23, 2022, with Olivia Flowers, Venita Aspen, Chleb Ravenell and Taylor Ann Green joining Conover, Rose, Dennis, Kroll, Bonaparte, and Olindo as part of the main cast.
+Season 8 premiered on June 23, 2022 and aired until October 13, 2022.
+Olivia Flowers, Venita Aspen, Chleb Ravenell and Taylor Ann Green joined Conover, Rose, Dennis, Kroll, Bonaparte, and Olindo as part of the main cast.
 Madison LeCroy and John Pringle were reduced to recurring roles, while Marcie Hobbs was introduced as a friend of the cast.
 Filming for the season wrapped in December 2021, and the trailer dropped on May 16, 2022.
+The reunion was taped on September 13, 2022.